GlenThevar/BasicStockData/README.md

-# Basic Stock Information API
+# List of Indian Stock data with their current share prices

 This API allows users to retrieve information about a stock using its ticker symbol.